hydropix/TranslateBookWithLLM/README.md

 - Your EPUB reader is strict (Aquile Reader, Adobe Digital Editions)
 - Formatting is not critical

-💡 **Tip**: TBL automatically detects small models and recommends Simple Mode!
+💡 **Tip**: TBL automatically detects small models and recommends Fast Mode!

-**How to enable Simple Mode**:
+**How to enable Fast Mode**:

-- ✅ Check the "Simple Mode (Recommended for small models)" checkbox in the web interface
+- ✅ Check the "Fast Mode (Recommended for small models)" checkbox in the web interface
-- Or use `--simple-mode` flag in command line
+- Or use `--fast-mode` flag in command line

 ### 🎬 Translating Subtitles (SRT)